carlesjove/a/README.md

 - PHP server running Appache

 ## Usage
 **A** works out of the box with no need of configuration.
 Download the files and start building your site.
-The only extra step you need to take is renaming `htaccess.txt` to `.htaccess`.

 #### URIs and file naming
 Imagine you want `this/cool/uri` in your site.
 For it to work, you just need to create a file named `this_cool_uri.php`, and you're done.
 You probably want a home page for your site, so create a file named `home.php`, and there you go.